 Exercise Science

-The concentration in Exercise Science includes general studies requirements, the 17-hour Kinesiology Major Core Courses, required Exercise Science Concentration Courses, and 33 hours of Approved Exercise Science Electives.
+The concentration in Exercise Science includes UA General Education requirements, Kinesiology Major Core Courses, required Exercise Science Concentration Courses, and Exercise Science Electives.
 Students must complete 120 semester hours as specified below.
 This program does not lead to professional certification as a teacher.

 Exercise Science Concentration Courses | Hours | |